aardk/jupyter-casa/README.md

 Note that the `'--rm'` option will make DOCKER delete the container after use.

 Of course the above example is not very usefull as the container will not be able to access locally stored *measurement sets*.
-To add a data directory to the DOCKER container is, fortunately, very simple:
+To add a data directory to the DOCKER container is, fortunately, very simple using the `-v` option:

 `
 docker run --rm -p 8888:8888 -i -t -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -v PATH_TO_DATA_DIR:/home/jupyter/data penngwyn/jupytercasa /bin/sh -c "jupyter notebook"
 `